 When creating a new subscription or a customer using the web interface, the list of custom fields will be displayed in the creation page.

 The custom fields you've created can be reordered to make data entry easy and logical for your customers.

 If you're using In-app Checkout, custom fields can be reordered by placing the field in the right position.
 Navigate to Settings > Configure Chargebee > Checkout and Portal > Fields

 This feature is only available on specific plans.
 To know more, visit Chargebee's Plans and Pricing page.

 Custom fields can be grouped to make all the related information available in one place.
 Click here to know how grouping is done.

-Once the data for the custom fields are captured and stored, they will appear on the customer details section within the subscription.
+Once the data for the custom fields are captured and stored, they appear on the Customer Details section

-The custom fields created for your site will be available in the advanced filters section when you search or filter subscriptions.
+The custom fields created for your site will be available in the filter section when you search or filter customers/subscriptions.